zhaorui/ChromiumTools/git-workflow.md

 	*  For **Mac**, download dep_mac.tar.gz
 * Extract the dependency to your src folder.
 * Make sure you deploy your **depot_tools** well in your platform, if not please refer to the chromium documentation [depot_tools setup](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up).
 You can find **depot_tools.zip** in the our share folder.
 * You'd better install [lantern](https://github.com/getlantern/lantern) to your machine, it helps us to go through the GFW(the great fire wall), we still need to download some very small dependencies from the Internet.
+Remember to set the environmental varialbe for proxy.

+		export http_proxy=127.0.0.1:8787
+		export https_proxy=127.0.0.1:8787

 * Download file **.gclient** from share folder, and put it to your *~/Chromium*.
   Then run below command, it would fetch